Welton, Lincolnshire: Welton civil parish

 The civil parish of Welton covers about 3900 acre, hemmed in by Hackthorn parish to the north, and Dunholme parish to the south, also including a few scattered hamlets, most notably the former hamlet of Ryland in its east.

 The parish stretches from the ancient Ermine Street (A15) in the west, following a north-easterly shape to the Barlings Eau at its eastern end, of which the Welton Beck is a tributary, and is an example of a strip parish.
 Due to the low, flat topography of Lincolnshire, land had to be drained for agriculture to be successful.
 The larger drainage channels, many of which are parallel to each other, became boundaries between parishes, causing the long and thin shape of the parish.
 Welton's northern and southern extents are less obviously defined.
 The south follows Horncaslte Lane from the A15, before cutting through the town of Welton and William Farr School until it meets up with a small stream which is followed most of the way to the Barlings Eau.
 The northern boundary starts in the west at RAF Scampton's 1950s runway extension and follows a vague path through fields until once again reaching the Barlings Eau river near Snarford.

-Other than the main town of Welton, the civil parish includes several small hamlets, most notably Welton Hill and Welton Cliff, as well as the formerly separate Ryland.
+Other than the main village of Welton, the civil parish includes several small hamlets, most notably Welton Hill and Welton Cliff, as well as the formerly separate Ryland.
 There is also evidence for other inhabited places by the names of Welton Heath, Welton Mill, and East Field.